Service Times 8:30 and 10 am Contemporary, 11:15 am Traditional

 Children & Youth Programs

-Middle and high school students will gather for study, fellowship, and discipleship.
-Zeb and Sarah will guide students in exploring Scripture and living out their faith in community.
+Middle and high school students will gather for Bible study, fellowship, and discipleship.
+Together, students will explore Scripture, ask questions, grow in their relationship with Christ, and learn what it means to live out their faith in community.

 ✨ Whether you’re seeking fellowship, teaching, or worship, there’s a place for you at WNT this Fall.
 Come hungry for dinner, bring your Bible, and join us as we grow together in Christ.✨